 - tax refunds.

-- The district has experienced any other circumstances, and the commissioner of education has approved a declaration of financial exigency based on those circumstances.
+- The district has experienced any other circumstances, and the commissioner of education has approved a declaration of financial exigency based on these circumstances.

 Each time a school district’s board of trustees adopts a resolution declaring financial exigency or a resolution to extend a financial exigency declaration, the board must notify the commissioner within 20 calendar days of the adoption.
 The notice must include the date the resolution was adopted and the reason(s) for the declaration of financial exigency as specified in the Requirements section above.
 The notice must be signed by the board president and superintendent.